PCC. Local. Global. Integrated.

 4. In the event that deviating requirements, laws or regulations exist on account of differing legal systems or national conventions in dayto-day business, then the most stringent regulations must be adhered to in all cases.

-5. All employees are obliged to acquaint themselves with the legal obligations, directives, guidelines and framework conditions that are of importance to their area of work and area of responsibility.
-Should employees be unsure in individual cases about the current legal situation, they must consult with their line manager or the competent Compliance Officer.
+5 Every employee is obliged to inform themselves about the legal obligations, instructions, guidelines and framework conditions that are relevant to their area of work and responsibility.
+If employees have doubts about the current legal situation in individual cases, they should consult their line manager or the responsible compliance officer.

 Conflicts of Interest

-1. Employees must act in the best interest of PCC at all times and avoid situations where personal interests conflict or could conflict with the interests of PCC.
-Personal interests also include the interests of family members and persons comparable within the meaning of this Code.
+1. employees must act at all times in the best interests of PCC and avoid situations in which personal interests conflict or could conflict with the interests of PCC.
+Personal interests also include the interests of family members and comparable persons within the meaning of this Code.

 2. Potential conflicts of interest involving PCC and employees are described in detail in a PCC guideline.

-3. Conflicts of interest may also occur in business transactions if the conflicting interests of several parties have to be taken into account.
-In this case employees must consult with their line manager or the competent Compliance Officer.
+3 Conflicts of interest can also arise in business transactions when conflicting interests of several parties must be taken into account.
+In such cases, employees must consult their line manager or the responsible compliance officer.

 Corruption